Brooklyn solutions logo

 GRC Frameworks and Standards

-• COSO Frameworks: The Committee of Sponsoring Organizations of the Treadway Commission (COSO) has influential frameworks for governance and risk management.
+• COSO Frameworks: The Committee of Sponsoring Organisations of the Treadway Commission (COSO) has influential frameworks for governance and risk management.
 COSO’s Enterprise Risk Management (ERM) Framework and COSO’s Internal Control – Integrated Framework are often used to guide risk assessment and internal control activities under GRC.
 These frameworks define components and principles for effective risk management and control, such as objective setting, risk identification, control activities, information & communication, and monitoring.
 Many companies map their GRC processes to COSO’s principles to ensure nothing is overlooked in managing financial and operational risks.

-• NIST Frameworks: For organizations in technology and government sectors, frameworks from the U.S. National Institute of Standards and Technology (NIST) are very useful.
+• NIST Frameworks: For organisations in the technology and government sectors, frameworks from the U.S. National Institute of Standards and Technology (NIST) are very useful.
 The NIST Cybersecurity Framework (CSF) is widely used to manage cybersecurity risks as part of GRC.
-It provides a set of categories and controls (Identify, Protect, Detect, Respond, Recover) that organizations can implement to improve their security posture.
-The NIST Risk Management Framework (RMF) is another, providing a structured process to integrate security and privacy risk management into the system development life cycle
+It provides a set of categories and controls (Identify, Protect, Detect, Respond, Recover) that organisations can implement to improve their security posture.
+The NIST Risk Management Framework (RMF) is another, providing a structured process to integrate security and privacy risk management into the system development life cycle.
+It’s important for aligning IT governance with risk and compliance.
+Using NIST guidelines helps ensure a thorough and well-documented approach, especially in IT and cyber risk areas, and can satisfy government or industry expectations for security controls.

 • Industry and Regulatory Frameworks: Depending on the sector, there may be specific GRC-related frameworks.
-For instance, financial institutions often align with Basel III or other regulatory risk guidelines for capital risk management; healthcare organizations follow frameworks to comply with HIPAA and health IT standards; energy companies may use frameworks from regulators like NERC for grid reliability compliance, etc. Additionally, the “Three Lines of Defense” model is a popular governance model delineating roles: business units as the first line managing risks, risk/compliance functions as the second line overseeing and guiding, and internal audit as the third line providing independent assurance.
+For instance, financial institutions often align with Basel III or other regulatory risk guidelines for capital risk management; healthcare organisations follow frameworks to comply with HIPAA and health IT standards; energy companies may use frameworks from regulators like NERC for grid reliability compliance, etc. Additionally, the “Three Lines of Defence” model is a popular governance model delineating roles: business units as the first line managing risks, risk/compliance functions as the second line overseeing and guiding, and internal audit as the third line providing independent assurance.
 Many GRC frameworks incorporate this model to ensure clarity in responsibilities and oversight.

 The key is that a framework provides the blueprint.
-In implementing GRC, you might choose one overarching framework or a combination that fits your organization’s needs.
+In implementing GRC, you might choose one overarching framework or a combination that fits your organisation’s needs.
 For example, you could use OCEG’s model for overall structure, COSO for internal controls, and ISO 31000 for risk process details, all within one GRC program.
-The framework(s) you choose should be communicated and adopted across the organization so everyone shares a common approach and language for GRC.
+The framework(s) you choose should be communicated and adopted across the organisation so everyone shares a common approach and language for GRC.

 GRC Processes and Policies

-With a framework in place, organizations need to establish the processes, policies, and procedures that bring GRC to life.
+With a framework in place, organisations need to establish the processes, policies, and procedures that bring GRC to life.
 This often involves refining or unifying existing activities in governance, risk, and compliance.
 Key GRC processes include:

 • Compliance Management: This includes processes for tracking regulatory requirements and changes, updating company policies, performing compliance audits or self-assessments, handling regulatory filings, and training employees on compliance obligations.
 In a GRC approach, these compliance activities are centrally coordinated.
-Many organizations maintain a compliance obligations register or use software to map laws and standards (GDPR, PCI DSS, OSHA, etc.) to internal controls and policies.
+Many organisations maintain a compliance obligations register or use software to map laws and standards (GDPR, PCI DSS, OSHA, etc.) to internal controls and policies.
 Regular compliance risk assessments are done to identify gaps.
-By having a single source of truth for compliance status, the organization avoids the chaos of last-minute firefighting when an inspector or audit comes.
-As one example, companies have created GRC applications that centralize hundreds of regulatory requirements (with dashboards for standards like GDPR or HIPAA) to get an instant view of compliance posture and upcoming deadlines, complete with automated alerts and reminders.
+By having a single source of truth for compliance status, the organisation avoids the chaos of last-minute firefighting when an inspector or audit comes.
+As one example, companies have created GRC applications that centralise hundreds of regulatory requirements (with dashboards for standards like GDPR or HIPAA) to get an instant view of compliance posture and upcoming deadlines, complete with automated alerts and reminders.

 • Policy Management: Clear, well-disseminated policies are the backbone of governance and compliance.
 A GRC program puts in place a policy management lifecycle – drafting or updating policies, getting approvals (governance oversight), publishing them to the workforce, training people on them, and verifying understanding (often via attestations or quizzes).
 It also defines how policies are reviewed periodically and revised when regulations or risks change.
-Having a centralized policy portal as part of GRC ensures everyone always refers to the latest rules and that policies are consistent with external regulations and internal values.
+Having a centralised policy portal as part of GRC ensures everyone always refers to the latest rules and that policies are consistent with external regulations and internal values.
 For instance, the compliance team may own a policy on data protection, but it will be linked to IT security standards and employee procedures, all accessible through the GRC system.

 • Internal Controls & Monitoring: Controls are the specific measures or actions that mitigate risks and ensure compliance (e.g. approvals, reconciliations, access restrictions, incident response drills).
-Under GRC, organizations implement an internal control framework mapping controls to the risks or compliance requirements they address.
+Under GRC, organisations implement an internal control framework mapping controls to the risks or compliance requirements they address.
 Regular testing or monitoring of controls is scheduled (sometimes by internal audit or compliance teams) to ensure controls are effective.
 Rather than each department inventing its own controls and tests, GRC promotes a coordinated control testing plan.
 Modern GRC tools can facilitate continuous control monitoring, where key controls (like server configurations or transaction checks) are automated and exceptions are flagged in real-time.
 This means issues can be caught and corrected faster, reducing the chance of control failures leading to big problems.

 • Incident Management and Resolution: Despite best efforts, incidents happen – a compliance violation, an ethics complaint, a cybersecurity breach, etc. A GRC approach includes defined processes to handle such incidents: reporting channels (whistleblower or incident hotlines), investigation procedures, root-cause analysis, and remediation tracking.
-What GRC adds is integration – for example, linking incidents to the risks that materialized and the controls that failed, so that lessons learned feed back into improving the risk assessment or strengthening controls.
-An incident in one department becomes a learning for the entire organization.
+What GRC adds is integration – for example, linking incidents to the risks that materialised and the controls that failed, so that lessons learned feed back into improving the risk assessment or strengthening controls.
+An incident in one department becomes a learning experience for the entire organisation.
 Additionally, GRC ensures that incidents are escalated to the right governance level (management or board) depending on severity, avoiding the common problem of issues being buried until they explode.

 • Audit and Assurance Activities: Internal audit is often considered part of GRC, providing assurance that the GRC processes themselves (risk management, compliance, controls) are working effectively.
 Under an integrated GRC program, audit planning is coordinated with risk and compliance functions to avoid duplication.
-For example, internal audit might rely on risk assessments to plan its audits, focusing on high-risk areas, and it might test controls that compliance teams have flagged.
+For example, an internal audit might rely on risk assessments to plan its audits, focusing on high-risk areas, and it might test controls that compliance teams have flagged.
 Similarly, findings from audits are fed into risk registers or compliance action plans.
 This coordination improves overall assurance and avoids “audit fatigue” where multiple groups keep auditing the same process repeatedly.
 It also ensures that the results of audits (findings, recommendations) loop back to governance so that management can take action.

-To support these processes, organizations also develop a suite of GRC policies/procedures – such as a Risk Management Policy, a Corporate Governance Handbook, a Code of Conduct, Compliance Manuals, etc. These documents formally define how GRC is executed and clarify roles and responsibilities.
+To support these processes, organisations also develop a suite of GRC policies/procedures – such as a Risk Management Policy, a Corporate Governance Handbook, a Code of Conduct, Compliance Manuals, etc. These documents formally define how GRC is executed and clarify roles and responsibilities.
 For example, a risk management policy might specify the risk assessment methodology and the reporting structure (e.g. significant risks must be reported to the board’s risk committee).
 A compliance policy might outline how the company monitors new laws and who approves compliance changes.
 Having these in writing and endorsed by top management gives GRC legitimacy and ensures everyone knows the “rules” of the program.

 Finally, communication and training are vital.
 Implementing GRC is as much about change management as it is about process design.
 Employees and managers need to understand the why and how of GRC.
 Many companies roll out GRC training sessions or awareness campaigns to educate staff that GRC isn’t just extra bureaucracy – it’s about making the business robust and trustworthy.
 Embedding GRC into the company culture means encouraging people to speak up about risks or compliance concerns and rewarding transparency.
 Over time, GRC becomes “how we do things” rather than a burdensome project.